Coronavirus: What is Germany's Robert Koch Institute? | DW | 12.05.2020

-The comparatively small independent government agency responsible for monitoring and combating infectious and non-infectious diseases has been thrust into the spotlight in recent months, sometimes to its detriment.
+Known as RKI, the comparatively small independent government agency responsible for monitoring and combating infectious and non-infectious diseases has recently been thrust into the spotlight, sometimes to its detriment.

-The initials RKI have become almost as notorious as WHO in Germany in the course of 2020 and the coronavirus pandemic.
-Which isn't all that surprising given that the two health organizations — one global and one German — often collaborate.
+The initials RKI have become almost as well-known as WHO in Germany in the course of 2020 and the coronavirus pandemic, which isn't all that surprising given that the two health organizations — one global and one German — often collaborate.

-Not unlike the WHO's president Tedros Adhanom, or the director of the National Institute of Allergy and Infectious diseases in the US, Anthony Fauci, the RKI's Lothar Wieler has become a celebrity in Germany.
-It wasn't just politicians and the press tuning into his media briefings during the lockdown, and the disquiet at the Robert Koch Institute recently altering this to a weekly briefing only serves to demonstrate the hunger for information on the side of the general public.
+Not unlike the WHO's director-general, Tedros Adhanom Ghebreyesus, or the director of the National Institute of Allergy and Infectious Diseases in the US, Anthony Fauci, the head of the Robert Koch Institute (RKI), Lothar Wieler, has become a celebrity in Germany.
+It wasn't just politicians and the press tuning into his daily media briefings during the lockdown; when the the Robert Koch Instituterecently announced it would reduce these briefings to once a week, the general public also expressed discontent, demonstrating how the RKI had fed society's hunger for information.

-Wieler, 59, is a veterinarian by training, who went on to specialize in microbiology.
-He's now better known as the bespectacled and soft-spoken guardian of the official German coronavirus data, and also as a kind of unofficial motivational speaker for the general public as frustration at lockdown mounts.
+Wieler, 59, is a veterinarian by training who went on to specialize in microbiology.
+He's now better known as the bespectacled and soft-spoken guardian of the official German coronavirus data, and also as a kind of unofficial motivational speaker for the general public as frustration over restrictive measures has mounted.

 Read more: Germany's coronavirus response: Separating fact from fiction

 "We should always be vigilant and should always keep to the rules of social distancing.
-Keeping one's distance is the new normal, and doing so will contribute to keeping the infection rates lower," is actually one of Wieler's comments from last week, but he has delivered many renditions of the same chorus of late.
+Keeping one's distance is the new normal, and doing so will contribute to keeping the infection rates lower," Wieler said last week, one of many renditions of the same chorus he has delivered as of late.

 State institution tracing back to 19th century

-The Robert Koch Institute (RKI) is Germany's national agency for controlling and monitoring infectious and non-infectious diseases.
+The RKI is Germany's national agency for controlling and monitoring infectious and non-infectious diseases.
 Although nominally independent, it is owned and funded via the Health Ministry.
-In more typical times, it is hardly the largest or most renowned institution, with roughly 1,100 employees (well over a third of them are researchers) and an annual budget just shy of €100 million ($108.7 million.)
+In more typical times, it is hardly the largest or most renowned institution, with roughly 1,100 employees, well over a third of whom are researchers, and an annual budget just shy of €100 million ($108.7 million.)
 Indeed, the RKI had been appealing in recent years for gradual increases to its spending power so that it could recruit, only to watch its budget take small haircuts instead.
-By the body's rather modest standards, emergency funds abound amid the current crisis – but that has only helped so much when combating longer-term problems like recruitment.
+By the body's rather modest standards, emergency funds abound amid the current crisis – but that has helped only so much when combating longer-term problems like recruitment.

 Read more: Robert Koch — The man and the microbes